CarlosCapili/2DX4-Microcontroller-Project/README.md

 # Microcontroller-Spatial-Reconstruction
 Implemented a Time-of-Flight sensor and a stepper motor to a microcontroller to perform spatial scanning with a final output of reconstruction the scanned area.

-A fully document pdf can be found to view how the device works.
+A pdf can be found to view how the device works.